manuelbieh/react-book/ecosystem/state-management.md

 Whenever a component is rendered, the selector function is called.
 It may return a temporary value if the selector function has already been called and the value has not changed since.
 To determine whether this is the case, Redux uses a _Strict Reference Equality Check_ \(`===`\) to check whether the current render has the same reference as the one before.

 If an action has been _dispatched_, `useSelector` will trigger a re-render of the component if the value is not strictly the same as before.
 Compared to the `connect()` HOC, we might encounter more re-renders.
 For example, selector functions will also be called if the component has re-rendered without actually receiving new props.
-If you encounter this issue while using the `useSelector` hook, you have a number of options:
+If you encounter this issue while using the `useSelector` Hook, you have a number of options:

 - The component can be wrapped by `React.memo`.
 This will avoid unnecessary re-renders of components in which the props did not change.
-- The `useSelector` hook can be configured to use a shallowEqual comparison \(`==`\) instead and avoids testing for referential equality \(`===`\). `shallowEqual` can be imported from `react-redux` and be passed to the hook as a second parameter `useSelector(selectorFn, shallowEqual)`
+- The `useSelector` Hook can be configured to use a shallowEqual comparison \(`==`\) instead and avoids testing for referential equality \(`===`\). `shallowEqual` can be imported from `react-redux` and be passed to the Hook as a second parameter `useSelector(selectorFn, shallowEqual)`
 - [Reselect](https://github.com/reduxjs/reselect) can be useful to use instead as Reselect will always return the same values for as long as nothing has changed in state.

 #### useDispatch\(\)

-The `useDispatch()` hook will return a reference to the `dispatch` function of the store.
+The `useDispatch()` Hook will return a reference to the `dispatch` function of the store.
 It can be used to _dispatch_ actions in a similar fashion to the `connect()` HOC using `mapDispatchToProps`:

 ```javascript
 import React from 'react';